Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/GroupingTargets.md

 * Add a CinemachineTargetGroup component to an empty GameObject.

-## To create a CinemachineCamera with a Target Group
+## To create a new Cinemachine Camera with a Target Group

 * In the Unity menu, choose **GameObject** > **Cinemachine** > **Targeted Cameras** > **Target Group Camera**.

   Unity adds a new CinemachineCamera and Target Group to the Scene.
-The **Follow** and **Look At** targets in the CinemachineCamera refer to the new Target Group.
+The **Trancking Target** in the CinemachineCamera refers to the new Target Group.

 ## To convert an existing CinemachineCamera target to a target group

-* Select _Convert to TargetGroup_ from the popup menu to the right of the Tracking Target field in the CinemachineCamera inspector
+* Select _Convert to TargetGroup_ from the popup menu to the right of the Tracking Target field in the CinemachineCamera inspector.
+This will create a new Target Group game object, add the current target to the group, and set the Cinemachine Camera's Tracking Target to be that group.

 ## To Populate a Target Group